 Does the above-mentioned scenario remind you of any of your own data privacy challenges?
 Dynatrace Help contains a lot of additional information regarding how to properly configure Dynatrace so that your organization remains compliant with applicable governmental regulations like GDPR and CCPA.
 And, of course, we’re constantly improving Dynatrace capabilities to ensure maximum visibility while honoring your end users’ privacy.

-If you have additional requirements regarding sensitive data or PII, please reach out to us by posting your response in the Dynatrace Answers user forum.
+If you have additional requirements regarding sensitive data or PII, please reach out to us by posting your response in the Dynatrace Community user forum.